Skip to main content

 Work experience

-A minimum of three years of full-time work experience in a related field.
+A minimum of three years of professional full-time work experience in a related field.

 Some postsecondary education

-A recognized college diploma in an academic field with a minimum 70% cumulative average or completed at least 10 university level courses with a minimum 70% cumulative average.
-Completed coursework from the following credentials can also be considered:
+A recognized college diploma in an academic field with a minimum 70% cumulative average or completed at least 10 degree-level courses with a minimum 65% cumulative average.

 Note: This program is designed for you to start with transfer credit towards your degree requirements.
 Your transfer credit will be assessed on an individual basis (see next section).